MicrosoftDocs/Edge-Enterprise/edgeenterprise/configure-edge-with-mdm.md

 2. If the policy you want to configure isn't in a group, skip to step 4 and remove `~<ADMXCategory>` from the path.
 3. If the policy you want to configure is in a group:

    - To look up the `<ADMXCategory>`, search for the policy you want to set.
 When searching append "_recommended" to the policy name.
-For example, a search for "RegisteredProtocolHandlers_recommended” has the following result:
+For example, a search for "RegisteredProtocolHandlers_recommended" has the following result:

         ```xml
          <policy class="Both" displayName="$(string.RegisteredProtocolHandlers)" explainText="$(string.RegisteredProtocolHandlers_Explain)" key="Software\Policies\Microsoft\Edge\Recommended" name="RegisteredProtocolHandlers_recommended" presentation="$(presentation.RegisteredProtocolHandlers)">